DocBrown85/NumberWizardUI/README.md

-This repo holds the source code for the NumberWizardConsole game from the Complete C# Unity Developer 2D course.
+This repo holds the source code for the NumberWizardUI game from the Complete C# Unity Developer 2D course.